gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Bushing
-        A bushing is primarily mounted on the outside of a shaft.
+        A bushing is primarily mounted on the outside of a :term:`shaft <Shaft>`.
         It rotates in a pillow block, which holds the bushing.
         Generally, both are made out of a low-friction material such as Delrin or bronze.
-        Bushings are less efficient than ball bearings because they have a larger surface of contact, but are acceptable for low-load situations or low-budget teams.
+        Bushings are less efficient than :term:`ball bearings <Ball Bearing>` because they have a larger surface of contact, but are acceptable for low-load situations
+        or low-budget teams.

         .. figure:: images/glossary/rev-bushing.png